scrapinghub/pkg-opengrok/doc/README.txt

-Note: To use a bigger database buffer, which may improve performance of both indexing and fetching of history, create a file named derby.properties in
-$DATA_ROOT/derby and add this line to it:
+Note: To use a bigger database buffer, which may improve performance of both indexing and fetching of history, create a file named derby.properties in the JavaDB data directory and add this line to it:

-derby.storage.pageCacheSize=25000
+  - If using specific data directory:

+    # echo "derby.storage.pageCacheSize=25000" >> \
+          $DATA_ROOT/derby/derby.properties

+  - Using default directory on Solaris with JavaDB being run from SMF:

+    # echo "derby.storage.pageCacheSize=25000" >> \
+          /var/lib/javadb/data/derby.properties

-5. Optional Command Line Interface Usage
+6. Optional Command Line Interface Usage
 ----------------------------------------

 You need to pass location of project file + the query to Search class, e.g.